jhonatantft/weather-app/README.md

 ```
 $ npm i // install all dependencies
 $ npm start // starts your express server using process.env.PORT or 8080
-$ npm start // starts the aplication and open the browser
+$ npm start:open // starts the aplication and open the browser
 $ npm run compile:sass // compile your .sass files to .css into public folder with a watcher
 $ npm run transpile // transpiles src/index.js into public folder to be used on the client
 $ npm run transpile:watch // watch each change on file